Tolu-e-Islam (organisation)

-Tolu-e-Islam (Resurgence of Islam), also known as Bazm-e-Tolu-e-Islam, is an organisation which focuses on understanding the Quran via logic, empiricism, and the appropriate application of the rules of Classical Arabic.
+Tolu-e-Islam (Rise of Islam), also known as Bazm-e-Tolu-e-Islam, is the organisation of Ghulam Ahmed Pervez which focuses on his interpretation of the Quran through applying logic and the Arabic Language.
 The words Tolu-e-Islam, meaning "dawn" or "resurgence" of Islam, were taken from "Tulu'i Islam", the title of a poem by the philosopher and poet Muhammad Iqbal.

 History and philosophy

-The movement was initiated by Muhammad Iqbal, and later spearheaded by Ghulam Ahmed Pervez.
-In his writings and speeches, Ghulam Ahmed Pervez, who succeeded Iqbal as Tolu-e-Islam's lead scholar, has deductively analysed Quranic verses with little or no emphasis on hadith.
-He also provided a new commentary on the Quran based on a re-translation of key verses, based on applying proper rules of classical Arabic and its conventions, which have been overlooked by the mainstream sects.
+Parvez, a Quranic scholar, reinterpreted Islamic teachings with a focus on logic, rejecting traditional emphasis on Hadith, and the organization promotes his teachings through publications. while Syed Nazeer Niazi first launched the Tolu-e-Islam journal under Iqbal's guidance.
+Parvez succeeded Iqbal as Tolu-e-Islam's lead scholar, he analysed Quranic verses with little or no emphasis on hadith and only accepted hadiths which according to him were in accordance with the Quran or did not stain the character of the Prophet or his companions.
+He also provided a new commentary on the Quran based on a re-translation of key verses.
 As well as releasing a Quranic Dictionary (Lughat-ul-Quran) which translated many of the key words used in the Quran.
-Ghulam Ahmed Pervez did not reject all hadiths; however, he only accepted hadiths which "are in accordance with the Quran or do not stain the character of the Prophet or his companions."
 The organisation publishes and distributes books, pamphlets, and recordings of Pervez's teachings.

-Non-affiliation

-Tolu-e-Islam does not belong to any political party, nor does it belong to any religious group or sect.
-It is strictly against sectarianism, because such acts of creating sects/divisions in Islam is equal in magnitude to "Shirk" i.e. rejection of Monotheism.
-Tolu-e-Islam seeks to propagate the Quranic teachings so that the system of “Khilafat ‘Ala Minhaj-e-Risalat” (God's direct rule on Earth, where the Quran is the only source of derivation of law) is once again established.